RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/pendle_water.md

 The mill is unique in that it has a double-decker pen trough.
 One for the leat from the river, one for the leat from the lodge.

-Finally, the spent water returns to the river, via an outlet underneath the bridge.
+The spent water returns to the river, via an outlet underneath the bridge - there's another which runs underneath the Blacksmith's and would have turned its small waterwheel, too.